CBD & Hemp Extract Supplements, Lotions, and Balms Review

 How Products were Selected:

-Products were selected to represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales or multi-level marketing companies.
+Products were selected to represent those commonly available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers and/or multi-level marketing companies.
 Products were not accepted directly from manufacturers.

 Products containing hemp oil and extract were tested in one or more independent laboratories for the following: